WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/examples.md

 [tip] Recommended: (800) 555-0139 [/tip]
 [tip] Recommended: +1 800 555 0139 [/tip]

+## Example organizations

+When you need an organization name in an example, use *Example Organization*.
+If you need multiple organization names or need to differentiate between two fictional companies, add a description to the organization names.
+For example, you can use *Example Tech Organization* and *Example Education Organization*.

 ## Example person names

 ## Example street addresses